FaisalAli19/xandeum-pNode-analytics/README.md

 ### Viewing Nodes

-- The dashboard displays all pNodes in a sortable table
+- The dashboard displays pNodes in a sortable table
 - Click on any row to view detailed information in a modal
 - Use the search bar to filter nodes by identity or peer ID
-- Use the filter tabs to show only nodes with specific statuses
+- Use the filter tabs to toggle between **Active** and **Inactive** views

 ### Sorting

-- Click on any column header to sort by that column
+- Click on column headers (Status, Uptime, etc.) to sort by that column
 - Click again to reverse the sort order
-- The current sort column and direction are indicated by arrows
+- _Note: Identity sorting is disabled by default_

 ### Filtering

-- **All**: Shows all nodes regardless of status
-- **Active**: Shows only active nodes
+- **Active**: Shows only active nodes (Default)
-- **Syncing**: Shows only syncing nodes
 - **Inactive**: Shows only inactive nodes

-### Dark/Light Mode

-- Click the theme toggle button in the header to switch between dark and light modes
-- Your preference is automatically saved

 ### Copying Peer ID

-- In the detailed modal view, click the copy icon next to the Peer ID
+- In the detailed modal view, click the copy icon next to the Peer ID or Public Key
 - A toast notification will confirm the copy action

 ### Auto-refresh

 - The dashboard automatically refreshes every 60 seconds
-- A countdown timer and progress bar show when the next refresh will occur
+- A **Visual Gauge Chart** displays the countdown to the next refresh
-- The timer counts down from 59 seconds to 0, then refreshes and resets
+- You can manually trigger a refresh using the refresh button on the gauge chart card

 ## Data